 Download our sample thank you letter for raffle prize donations.

-Remember, if your raffle sponsors are happy with the results, they are likely to want to sponsor another fundraising campaign in the future.
+Remember, if your raffle sponsors are happy with the results, they will likely want to sponsor another fundraising campaign.
 This is a great opportunity to form strong links to local businesses and maximize your charitable donations and outreach.

 Charity Raffle Software and Resources

-Our raffle software can help nonprofits and charities plan and manage charity raffles from start to finish.
-Our online software provides tools to help you raise more money with your online fundraising raffle.
+Our raffle software helps nonprofits and charities plan and manage charity raffles from start to finish.
+Our platform provides powerful tools to help you raise more money with your online fundraising raffle.

 - Fundraising thermometer to track online fundraising progress

 - Live Stream video option for virtual fundraising events

 - Sponsor promotion via sponsor logos and links to website and social media